 What’s 1Password?
 It’s software that stores and encrypts all of your passwords and allows you to easily share those encrypted passwords with anyone you choose to give access to.

 Although it was time-consuming to set up, now that my entire team uses it, we all agree that it’s a godsend!
 Plus I know for sure that the passwords are being stored securely, not in Google Drive, email, or a word document on my computer (….don’t even get me started!).

 This is the service I used for all my group coaching courses and teleclasses.
 It’s easy to use and the call quality is reasonable (given it’s free!).

 The International version allows callers from all over the world to dial in via a local number.
 The HD version has a web panel where you can selectively mute and unmute individual callers.
 Both allow for easy recording and Skype dial-in.

-For calls with larger numbers of participants, like my Make It Work Online program, we use Instant Teleseminar which offers both a web-call option and phone numbers to call into the conference.
-I love the control panel, and it’s drop-dead easy to record and download the calls.
+For calls with larger numbers of participants, like my Make It Work Online program, we used to use Instant Teleseminar, which offers both a web-call option and phone numbers to call into the conference.
+I loved the control panel, and the drop-dead easy way to record and download the calls.